Marco Polo, Immigrant Historian of Mongol China

 Los Angeles , CA 90095 United States + Google Map

-This paper by Professor Margaret Kim (Department of Foreign Languages,National Tsing Hua University, Hsinchu, Taiwan) examines Marco Polo’s treatment of the other in the framework of historical immigration to China under Mongol rule.
+Professor Margaret Kim (Department of Foreign Languages,National Tsing Hua University, Hsinchu, Taiwan) examines Marco Polo’s treatment of the other within the framework of historical immigration to China under Mongol rule.

 Marco Polo left Europe as a teenager and lived in Asia for more than two decades.
 He spent a great part of the most formative years of his life, certainly the peak of his youth and most of his middle age, in China.
 While medievalists have long connected Le Devisement du monde to European genres such as romance and the wonder book and remarked on elements of Orientalism in this account of the East, Sinologists have long debated the nature and extent of Marco Polo’s knowledge of Han Chinese civilization and his status as an historical writer of China.
 The question of Marco Polo’s identification with Asian communities and peoples in places like China remains fundamental to understanding the significance of the Devisement.
 Professor Kim suggests that the valorization of the marvel in the Devisement is an expression of Marco Polo’s forward-moving, diverse vision of history as a self-inventing merchant-immigrant in the Mongol empire.